JackZhao98/FictionBot-IV/README.md

 **txt** files are good, but not good enough for reading.
 This script is able to create a minimal **ePub** package where all chapters are properly indexed which enables the **TOC** feature across all reading devices! ~(Except Kindle, you have to convert it to MOBI format first)~

+## Kindle ebook Workflow: Download, Pack, Convert, Send!
+We do the previous two steps for you only :)